 Buying a foreclosure or REO property in

-A REO, by contrast, is a much cleaner and attractive proposition.
-The REO property was unable to find a buyer during foreclosure auction.
-Now the lender owns it.
-The lender will handle the removal of tax liens, evict occupants if needed and generally prepare for the issuance of a title insurance policy to the buyer at closing.
-Do be aware that REOs may be exempt from normal disclosure requirements.
-For instance, in Calfornia, banks are exempt from giving a Transfer Disclosure Statement, a document that typically requires sellers to make known any defects of which they are informed.
+A REO, conversely, is a more tidy and attractive option.
+The REO property did not find a buyer during foreclosure auction.
+The bank now owns it.
+The lender will attend to the removal of tax liens, evict occupants if needed and generally prepare for the issuance of a title insurance policy to the buyer at closing.
+Take notice that REOs may be exempt from typical disclosure requirements.
+In California, for example, banks do not have to give a Transfer Disclosure Statement, a document that ordinarily requires sellers to make known any defects they are aware of.

 Is an REO in Salisbury a bargain?

 Ready to make an offer?

 As with making any offer on real estate, you'll make your offer more attractive if you can include documentation of your ability to pay, such as a pre-approval letter from a lender.
-Once you've presented your offer, you can expect the bank to make a counter offer.
-From there it will be your choice whether to accept their counter, or make another counter offer.
-Understand, you'll be dealing with a process that most likely involves several people at the bank, and they don't work evenings or weekends.
-It's not unusual for the process of offers and counter offers to take days or even weeks.
+After you've made your offer, you can expect the bank to counter offer.
+From there it will be your decision whether to accept their counter, or make another counter offer.
+Realize, you'll be working with a process that most likely involves several people at the bank, and they don't work evenings or weekends.
+It's typical for the process of offers and counter offers to take days or even weeks.